cltpt/Labs/MISC/ssh_agent_passphrase/README.md

 4. Now that you've added it into your .bashrc file it will prompt you at every reboot for the passphrase to your key

 ## Final thoughts
 Thank you for going through this lab today!
-If you have any comments, suggestions, etc, please open a pull request and collaborate.
+If you have any comments, suggestions, etc, please open a pull request and collaborate!